f500/ansible-project_deploy/README.md

     project_templates: []

 The shared_children is a list of all files/folders in your project that need to be linked to someplace outside the release.
 For example a logging directory or an uploads folder.
-These live in "{{ project_root }}/shared":
+These live in "{{ project_shared_path }}":

     project_shared_children: []